softprops/gist/README.md

 ## usage

- Gist is a client of a github server.
+ Gist is a client of a github service.
 You will need a github login to do useful things like:

  Authenticate